jellyfin/jellyfin.org/docs/general/networking/vpn.md

 ## VPN Software

-Services like Tailscale and Zerotier provide an easy eay to link devices together in a Virtual network.
+Services like Tailscale and Zerotier provide an easy way to link devices together in a Virtual network.
 They are an easy way to allow access to devices without requiring much networking expertise.
 However, they require devices that support their apps in order to function.

 ### Tailscale

 [Tailscale](https://tailscale.com/) is a VPN solution based on [WireGuard](https://www.wireguard.com/).
 The free tier of its service allows up to 100 connected devices.
-Tailscale is easy to setup but support is limited.
+Tailscale is easy to setup, but support is limited.

-To setup remote access to Jellyfin using Tailscale, please follow the steps below.
+To setup remote access to Jellyfin using Tailscale, please follow the steps below:

 1. Register an account at [their website](https://tailscale.com/).
 2. Download and install the Tailscale client from [here](https://tailscale.com/download/) on the Jellyfin server and all clients.